Review and sign transactions from a single secure screen with Ledger Flex™

 The problem with Private Keys

 Private keys might well be at the center of your crypto control, but they come with a key difficulty: they are long and complicated.
-To explain, in raw form, a private key is a string of 256 alphanumeric characters.
-A string of characters this complex isn’t a practical format for humans to record.
+To explain, in raw form, a private key is a string of 256 ones and zeros.
+A number this long isn’t a practical format for humans to record.
 Remember – a mistake on the blockchain cannot be undone, so the sheer length of private keys makes them risky.
 It’s all too easy to record a private key incorrectly, and if you do you lose access to your crypto.

 The Solution: a simple-to-read mnemonic, your seed phrase